petrus-prins/myRIO_Beyond_LV2021_Installer/README.md

 Thanks:
 =======
-Many thanks to 'softball' on that NI community forum, he pointed me in the right direction.
+Many thanks to 'softball' on that NI community forum, for pointing me in the right direction.
 Many thanks to Andreas Kreiseder for his VERY generous assistance.

 Disclaimer: